Halfish/Captcha-Cracking/README.md

 ```

 ## Model A: SVHN Model
-When cracking type1 to type6 CAPTCHA, our model is always prefixed with svhn,
+When cracking type1 to type10 CAPTCHA, our model is always prefixed with svhn,
-which we have already explained what is SVHN up there, because this model is used to recognize SVHN at first.
+which we have already explained up there.
-The details are listed as following.
+Follow the following steps to manually train a CAPTCHA recognizer.

 Step 0: Go to the ./src/ sub derectory
 ```shell